LLLichtenstein/IBM-Data-Science-Professional-Certificate/README.md

 # IBM Data Science Professional Certificate on Coursera<br>
-> > This professional certificate consists of 9 online courses that teach students the latest data science job-ready tools and skills, including open source tools and libraries, Python, databases, SQL, data visualization, data analysis, statistical analysis, predictive modeling, and machine learning algorithms through hands-on practice in the IBM Cloud using real data science tools and real-world data sets.<br>
+> > This professional certificate consists of 9 online courses that teach students the latest data science job-ready tools and skills, including open source tools and libraries, python, databases, SQL, data visualization, data analysis, statistical analysis, predictive modeling, and machine learning algorithms through hands-on practice in the IBM Cloud using real data science tools and real-world data sets.<br>
 > > There is a strong emphasis on applied learning whereby a portfolio of data science projects is built; these data science projects are demonstrated in this repository.
 All courses, except for the first course, include a series of hands-on labs in the IBM Cloud that give students practical skills with applicability to real jobs, including: <br>
-> > &emsp; Tools: Jupyter / JupyterLab, GitHub, R Studio, and Watson Studio <br>
+> > &emsp; Tools: Jupyter / JupyterLab, GitHub, R Studio, and IBM Watson Studio <br>
-> > &emsp; Libraries: Pandas, NumPy, Matplotlib, Seaborn, Folium, ipython-sql, Scikit-learn, ScipPy, etc.<br>
+> > &emsp; Libraries: pandas, NumPy, Matplotlib, Seaborn, Folium, ipython-sql, scikit-learn, ScipPy, etc.<br>
 > > &emsp; Projects: <br>
 > > &emsp; &emsp; Analyzing US Economic Data and Building a Dashboard (Course 4), <br>
-> > &emsp; &emsp; predict housing prices **(Course ?)**, <br>
+> > &emsp; &emsp; House Sales in King County, USA (Course 6), <br>
 > > &emsp; &emsp; best classifier model **(Course ?)**, <br>
 > > &emsp; &emsp; Battle of the Neighborhoods (Course 9)<br><br>
 > > Certificate https://www.coursera.org/account/accomplishments/professional-cert/CU3AJNGQETTJ<br>